The Top 5 Supplements for Anxiety

 Answer a few quick questions and we'll match you to the supplements with the strongest evidence for your situation.

-There is strong evidence that Theanine improves stress signs and symptoms, with Examine.com rating the evidence as grade A. Theanine as a supplement is a amino acid derived from tea plant, commonly taken as capsule or powder.
+There is strong evidence that Theanine improves stress signs and symptoms.
+Grade A, according to Examine.com.
+Theanine as a supplement is a amino acid derived from tea plant, commonly taken as capsule or powder.
 Studies typically use 100–200mg.

 L-theanine is an amino acid found naturally in green tea leaves.
 It promotes alpha brain wave activity, which is associated with a calm, focused mental state, without causing drowsiness.
 It is one of the gentlest options available and is well tolerated by most people.
 It comes as a capsule or powder and can be taken during the day or before bed.